hobson/hobson.github.io/_posts/2015-08-22-TFNW-BYO-Brain-Workshop.md

 ---

-## Neural Nets can "see" through structure noise
+## NNs "see" through structured noise

 Both images and sound often suffer from